 When consultant and client meet for the first time there’s naturally a certain amount of sizing-up going on.

-A potential client is looking for a solution to a problem, and is wondering if the consultant can help him, whether he can trust what she says, how much she will cost, how soon she will be available—and all these considerations and more will be taken into account before a decision is made whether to engage her services.
+A potential client is looking for a solution to a problem.
+He wonders if the consultant can help him, whether he can trust what she says, how much she costs, and when she will be available.
+All these considerations and more determine whether to engage her services.

-A client is hoping to find the help he needs as quickly as possible, but wants to feel confident that the chosen consultant can help effectively for an acceptable price.
-He may believe that his problem can be fixed easily by someone with the right expertise, and be hoping (or expecting) to get his problem solved quickly, perhaps at no charge.
+A client is hoping to find the help they need as quickly as possible but wants to feel confident that the chosen consultant can help effectively for an acceptable price.
+They may believe that their problem can be fixed easily by someone with the right expertise, and be hoping (or expecting) to get their problem solved quickly, perhaps at no charge.

 Naturally, these client and consultant concerns take time to resolve, leading to the above-mentioned Dilemma.

 I have been consulting for over thirty years and have participated in hundreds of initial client-consultant dances.
-(I like to think of them as dances: mysterious, exciting, full of the possibility of creating something great together, sometimes disappointing.)
+I like to think of them as dances: mysterious, exciting, full of the possibility of creating something great together, and sometimes disappointing.
 In my experience, a contracting minuet can take as little as ten minutes or…well, let’s just say far too long.
-Client or consultant can trip over any of the obstacles I’ve already listed and decide to walk away.
+The client or consultant can trip over any of the obstacles I’ve already listed and decide to walk away.

 So, what’s a consultant to do?

 I told Tony that I’ll talk to any potential paying client for up to thirty minutes for free.
-At that point, if the client is still looking for free advice I’ll gently explore options for transitioning to a paid consultation.
+At that point, if the client is still looking for free advice I’ll gently explore options to transition to a paid consultation.
 Sometimes, of course, it’s clear that we’re not going to move forward.
-No blame need be assigned, it just happens.
-Otherwise I’ll generally have enough information to propose next steps.
-And if my client doesn’t have sufficient trust in me after thirty minutes, then I’ve found it’s unlikely I’m going to change his mind by staying on the call.
+No blame, it just happens.
+Otherwise, I’ll generally have enough information to propose next steps.
+Also, if my client doesn’t have sufficient trust in me after thirty minutes?
+I’ve found it’s unlikely I’m going to change his mind by staying on the call.

 The Thirty Minute Rule doesn’t include the time required for creating a contracting agreement or proposal.
-If I judge that we’ve a good chance of creating a win-win consulting arrangement I’ll create a short document and send it to the client for approval.
+So if I judge that we have a good chance of creating a win-win consulting arrangement I’ll create a short document and send it to the client for approval.
 This rarely takes more than an additional thirty minutes.
 If the document requires significant client-specific research I’ll ask for appropriate compensation to create it.

 The Thirty Minute Rule is my reasonable compromise between the competing needs of consultant and client.
 If you’re a consultant reading this, what do you think?
 Do you have your own “free consulting time” rule?
 Feel free to share yours in the comments!